Last Updated on May 12, 2022 by Learn Digital Marketing

 Contributed by Shyam Bhardwaj:

 My SEO affection is 6 years old.
-After my engineering graduation program, I wanted to join an MNC software development firm but unfortunately, I couldn’t get on-campus placement and I had to join Login Radius as an osCommerce Developer.
-Over there, I created an awesome plugin for providing users with the functionality of social login but what I noticed after building this great plugin that without bringing users attention, your product launch will probably be a failure.
+After my engineering graduation program, I wanted to join an MNC software development firm.
+Still, unfortunately, I couldn’t get an on-campus placement and I had to join Login Radius as an osCommerce Developer.
+Over there, I created an awesome plugin for providing users with the functionality of social login but what I noticed after building this great plugin is that without bringing users’ attention, your product launch will probably be a failure.

-See Larry Kim’s WordStream – He was an electrical engineer but found his passion into SEO/PPC and today, WordStream is one of the fastest growing private companies.
+See Larry Kim’s WordStream – He was an electrical engineer but found his passion in SEO/PPC and today, WordStream is one of the fastest-growing private companies.

 Do you know Neil Patel?
 He is one of the top influencers on the Web and truly an inspiration.

 Following the success stories of these big names, if you are thinking of choosing SEO as your career option, you are not going in the wrong direction at all.
 Infect, SEO/SEM was ranked at the 9th spot in LinkedIn’s top skills ranking data.

 Olga Gabdulkhakova reached out to 14 SEO experts to know if SEO is a good career choice for newbies.
 I remember, she published this round-up post on Link-Assistant Blog and my all-time favorite, Julie Joyce, was on the panel too.
 According to her, the industry is never boring and there is always something to learn.

 Inescapable Skills of an SEO:

 1) You should be familiar with the internet and the web – various browsers, HTTP/HTTPS protocols, IP addresses, server connection with the browser, and the data transmission; everything in between.
 SEOs deal with hosting companies, developers, testers, and clients.
 You can’t sound crude but someone who understands the web and their business.